jefelewis/react-native-ultimate-modal-picker/README.md

 ***Added***

-- Added cancel button to iOS `ListPicker`.
+- Added cancel button to `iOS` `ListPicker`.
 - Added test data items for `ListPicker` on `README`.
 - Added props to `App.tsx` for testing.
-- Title props can be added to any Picker.
-Default titles are shown if no prop is added.
+- Title props can be added to any `Picker`.
+Default titles are shown if no `prop` is added.

 ***Changed***